PCMDI/input4MIPs_CVs/docs/dataset-overviews/greenhouse-gas-concentrations.md

 ### Data

-The analysis of the differences from CMIP6 is done in [this repository](https://github.com/climate-resource/CMIP6-vs-CMIP7-GHG-Concentrations).
+The analysis of the differences in historical data from CMIP6 is done in [this repository](https://github.com/climate-resource/CMIP6-vs-CMIP7-GHG-Concentrations).
 At present, the changes from CMIP6 are minor, with the maximum difference in effective radiative forcing terms being 0.05 W / m^2